deepjava/compiler/README.md

  - arrays are supported up to three dimensions only
  - "synchronized" is not yet implemented

-The deep compiler is written in pure Java and can be integraded into Eclips as a plugin.
+The deep compiler is written in Java and can be integrated into eclips as a plugin.

 Documentation
 -------------